uga-libraries/web-download/documentation/testing_instructions.md

 This tests that the script is working as expected with typical input.

 Since the script is capturing PDFs from the most recent crawl of a website, the same CSV cannot be used every time.
+Websites with these variations in the past are noted in step one as a place to start.
+Otherwise, you need to just download PDF format reports until you find something you can use.

 1. Download 3-5 file type CSVs from Archive-It.
-2. Delete most of the rows from the reports for faster testing, leaving some seeds with multiple PDFs, some duplicates, some where the last part of the path is download, and some repeated names.
+Variations to include:
+    - Duplicate PDFs (CSV has 1 for Is Duplicate): try https://www.dot.ga.gov or https://ethics.ga.gov/
+    - Last part of the PDF URL is "Download": try https://ada.georgia.gov/ or https://dbhdd.georgia.gov
+    - Repeated file name that isn't a duplicate: try https://gastateparks.org
+2. Delete all but 1-3 rows (small sizes if possible) from each reports for faster testing.
 3. Run the script and verify what prints in the terminal:
     - "Correct script input was provided.
 Please wait while the PDFs you requested are downloaded."
     - "Starting downloads for the next seed: SEED NAME" (for each seed)